Reem-Adell/Arabic-Legal-AI-Assistant_Multi-Agent-system/README.md

 - Core pipeline (parsing, indexing, hybrid retrieval, re-ranking, generation, memory) is complete and tested end-to-end
 - Evaluation against the course's required test questions is in progress
-- Google Sheets integration is implemented behind a flag but not yet the default path

-## License

-MIT — see `LICENSE`.